Drakken/SMA_star/README.md

 	next_state: state -> action -> state

-				next_state s a returns the state (i.e. the successor) that results from taking the action described by a with state s as the starting point.
+				next_state s a returns the state (i.e. the successor) that results from taking the action a with state s as the starting point.

 	make_action_generator: state -> action Generator.t